lubelski/vscode-sublime-material-theme/README.md

-# Atom Material Theme for Visual Studio Code
+# Interstellar Cafe Theme

-this theme is primarily tuned for typecsript and react
+- this theme is primarily tuned for typecsript and react

+# Dev Notes

+- "insepct Editor Tokens and Scopes"

 ## Recommended Settings